Kashmir: Where Religion Is Killing Culture

-The Kashmir Valley is world renowned for its natural beauty: snow covered mountain peaks, lush green pastures and meadows, orchards of almonds and apples, Chinar trees, magnificent lakes and springs, Mughal gardens, handicrafts and Pashmina shawls – all ideal attractions for tourists.
+The Kashmir Valley is easily counted among the most scenic places on the earth: snow covered mountain peaks, lush green pastures and meadows, orchards of almonds and apples, Chinar trees, magnificent lakes and springs, Mughal gardens, handicrafts and Pashmina shawls.
+What tourists experience is a surreal bliss.

 Historical Evolution of Kashmiri Culture